dotlang/language/Enhancements.md

 Y - is syntax for typename intuitive? do we need multiple interfaces?

-? - Easy way to check if method X has a body (is not undef)?
+N - Easy way to check if method X has a body (is not undef)?
 `if ( this.method1 == @fn<int,int> ) ...` is too long.

 Y - Maybe its better to remove `:=` notation for method declaration.